apache/camel-k/README.md

 - [/deploy](/deploy): contains Kubernetes resource files that are used by the **kamel** client during installation.
 The `/deploy/resources.go` file is kept in sync with the content of the directory (`make build-embed-resources`), so that resources can be used from within the go code.
 - [/pkg](/pkg): this is where the code resides.
 The code is divided in multiple subpackages.
 - [/runtime](/runtime): the Java runtime code that is used inside the integration Docker containers.
+- [/test](/test): include integration tests to ensure that the software interacts correctly with Kubernetes and Openshift.
 - [/tmp](/tmp): scripts and Docker configuration files used by the operator-sdk.
 - [/vendor](/vendor): project dependencies.
 - [/version](/version): contains the global version of the project.